-Most bacon is made from pork although one can make bacon from beef, duck, goose, or other animals.
-According to food historians, to European peasants in the Middle Ages, pork was a rare treat and a sign of affluence.
-"Bringing home the bacon" was a demonstration of success.
-"Chewing the fat" became an expression for "having a conversation."
+Most bacon is made from pork.
+In fact, according to the USDA, bacon is made only from swine.
+But creative chefs have been known to make bacon from duck breast, turkey breast, boneless leg of lamb, beef, goat, whatever.
+According to food historians, European peasants in the Middle Ages thought of pork as a rare treat and a sign of affluence.
+“Bringing home the bacon” was a demonstration of success.
+“Chewing the fat” became an expression for “having a conversation.”

 Bacon bits that you buy in the store are often made from soy beans, not pork.
 If they are made from pork they are usually cooked bacon that is crumbled or, as above, chopped first then cooked.

 British bacon is made by taking a boneless pork loin with “nose on” or a bit of fatty belly on one end.
 It is then cured much like Canadian bacon (below).
 If you want to make it, use my Canadian Bacon recipe.

 Buckboard bacon is pork shoulder, boned, trimmed, cured, and smoked.
 It is much leaner than side bacon or belly.
 The meat to fat ratio is about 3:1 or more.
 If you want to make it, use my Canadian Bacon recipe.

 Candied bacon can be made from American bacon.
 This is brown sugar bacon.
 At the top of the page are maple bacon and toffee bacon.
 Click here for three recipes: Brown Sugar Bacon, Toffee Bacon, and Chocolate Mud Pigs.